Elite-Tadano/Internship_Task7/README.md

 4. Googled unknown ones for reviews or known issues.
 5. Removed:
    - “Adblock Plus - free ad blocker” – poor reviews, access to all sites.
+   - “PostMessage-tracker” – this extension was turned off because it is no longer supported.

 ## Learning
 - Some extensions can read everything on websites.